 In the state of Nevada, if your blood alcohol level reaches or exceeds 0.08%, you will be charged with DUI.

-However, for those below 21 years old the limit is 0.04% and 0.02%.
+This doesn’t apply to drivers under 21 years old, where the limit is 0.04% and 0.02%.
 This is for obvious reasons.

 In Nevada, a first-time DUI offender can face up to six months in jail and a $1,000 fine.

 There is also a mandatory attendance for a victim impact panel.
 This includes hearing stories from survivors who lost someone due to a drinking and driving-related accident.

 When it comes to Nevada mugshot laws, once you have been charged with a crime, your personal information can be easily accessible online.
 Even when you were only arrested but not convicted, your mugshot may still be on the internet.

 What’s worse: some mugshot sites charge a removal fee.
 But, if you can prove you were never convicted, you are legally entitled to mugshot removal from the site, free of charge.

 On the other hand, if you were convicted of the crime, you have solutions for removing specific information from search.

 To learn more about NetReputation and removing mugshots from the web, please complete the following form to receive a FREE REPUTATION ANALYSIS below.